LeeAnnEditor/o365hq/services/Password-less Authentication.md

 +++
-title = "Password-less Authentication" description = "The common practice for IT to attempt lessening password risk by employing stronger password complexity, including special characters and demanding more frequent password changes makes employees work vastly more complex and decreases their productivity.
+title = "Password-less Authentication" description = "The common practice for IT to attempt lessening password risk by employing stronger password complexity, including special characters and demanding more frequent password changes, makes employees' work vastly more complex and decreases their productivity.
 Most importantly, this approach isn’t enough for current cybersecurity threats and doesn’t deliver on organizational information security needs." date = 2019-05-22

 [taxonomies]